Adventure Of The Seas deck plans

 Deck layouts, review of facilities, activities, amenities

-Adventure Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Adventure Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).

 Each of the Adventure Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Adventure Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Adventure of the Seas cruise ship deck plan has a total of 1557 staterooms for 3114 passengers (max capacity is 3807 guests), served by 1180 crew/staff.
-The ship has 14 passenger accessible decks, 15 lounges and bars, 4 swimming pools, 7 jacuzzies, 14 elevators.
+Adventure of the Seas cruise ship deck plan shows a total of 1691 staterooms for 3382 passengers (max capacity is 4058) served by 1180 crew-staff.
+The boat has 15 decks (14 passenger-accessible, 9 with cabins), 15 lounges and bars, 4 swimming pools, 7 Jacuzzis (outdoor whirlpool hot tubs), 14 elevators.

 The ship’s 2016 drydock refurbishment (October 17 - November 13) resulted in the following deck plan changes: